 The ‘New House’ was built in Allandale Rd, behind the main school building.
 David Bolland recalls that this was in 1930 and that the building contained two classrooms, a laboratory, and dormitories.
 He also informs us that Sandy Lodge was the headmaster’s house but also contained a small senior dormitory

 In the picture below Sandy Lodge can be seen at left just behind the beach.
 Behind it can be seen the front elevation of the main school building.
 St Margaret’s school can also be seen just left of centre.

-In 1967 the school moved to the premises previously occupied by Gardenhurst school.
+In 1967 the school moved to Beaufort House in The Grove, the premises occupied at one time by Gardenhurst school.
+Girls were admitted from 1976.
 It closed in 1982.